Empanada dough the thought alone might feel like a daunting task. But what if I tell you that shouldn’t be that way?

 - Either cut in the desired amount wrap in plastic and store in the freezer

-If you make your own empanada dough take a look at this recipe to fill it:
+If you make your own dough take a look at this recipe to fill it:

 - Beef empanadas – make this easy beef filling to create your own beef empanadas.
-These freeze really well so you can make a batch and eat when desired.
+These freezes really well so you can make a batch and eat when desired

 Want to learn how to make homemade empanada dough?
 Try this easy empanada dough recipe.
 You can make it by hand or with a kitchen machine.